PathriVidyaPraveen/Spam-Email-Classifier/README.md

 Now with the file (test_combined_data_after_training) to add new vocabulary to the old model to expand the old model and it is working with 98.3% accuracy approx.
 In this way , we can extend this to many datasets and continuously train and test new datasets.
-This is the best thing that I have learned in this project on training the AI models .
+This is the most enjoyable and valuable experience that I have gained in this project on training the AI models .